xeolabs/xeolabs.github.com/_posts/2017-05-30-xeogl-annotations.md

 });
 {% endhighlight %}

-With this snippet, whenever we click on the surface of an entity, we'll create an annotation at that point.
+With this snippet, whenever we click on the surface of an mesh, we'll create an annotation at that point.
 We'll also save the current camera position with the annotation, so that we can restore the camera to the vantage point that we created it from (see previous example).